Skip to content

 A Buttpad is a sheepskin motorcycle seat cover.

 It provides extended comfort to help you stay in the saddle longer.
 A Buttpad has no synthetic padding (these are not gel pads).
 It is a piece of 100% natural sheepskin sheared to about 1" and contoured to fit basic seat sizes.
+Some of our pads have a white fabric backing adhered to the skin itself.
+Rest assured it is still real sheepskin, not synthetic.

 The design is very simple: the pad is held in place by a single strap and retained by two quick releases for easy removal.
 The underside is left natural (uncovered) in order to keep the cover from sliding around on the seat.
 The strap remains under the seat and is adjustable.
 This is a surface pad only, not an upholstered item, which helps keep the price down.